12 Ways to Raise Funds for Startups in India

 Cons:

-• Startups must give up equity, which means losing a portion of ownership.
+• Startups must give up equity, meaning they lose a portion of ownership.

 • Investors may expect significant growth and returns, putting pressure on founders.